KennethVrb/singlecell-ai-insights/hackaton/DEMO_SCRIPT.md

 **[Highlight the chat panel]**

-"This chat interface lets you ask questions about your data in natural language."
+"This chat interface lets scientists ask questions about their data in plain English—turning 30+ minutes of manual inspection into a 30-second conversation."

 ---